 Barcelona teenager Dragoni face of new era at World Cup for Italy

-Milan (AFP) – Next week's World Cup marks the dawn of a new era for Italy's women with teenage Barcelona midfielder Giulia Dragoni the exciting face of a fresh chapter.
+Milan (AFP) – The World Cup marks the dawn of a new era for Italy's women with teenage Barcelona midfielder Giulia Dragoni the exciting face of a fresh chapter.

 Issued on: Modified: